People Love Dead Jews: Synopsis

 Horn then turns to Harbin, China, a city that sought to attract Jewish entrepreneurs at the end of the 19th century to construct its buildings and run its hotels.
 The local government promised Jews that if they came, antisemitic laws and pogroms would not follow, and at its peak, there were 20,000 Jews in the city.
 By 2021, there was just one Jew remaining.
 Today, Harbin advertises its "Jewish Heritage", which Horn quips should be renamed "Property Seized from Dead or Expelled Jews."

-Over three chapter called "Dead American Jews", Horn discusses the growth of antisemitism in the United States.
+Over three chapters called "Dead American Jews", Horn discusses the growth of antisemitism in the United States.
 To Horn, by setting the bar of antisemitism as the Holocaust, "anything short of the Holocaust is, well, not the Holocaust."
 Therefore, antisemitic events such as the Pittsburgh synagogue shooting, the Poway synagogue shooting, and the 2019 Jersey City shooting have a short shelf life.
 Horn writes that the "public shame associated with expressing antisemitism was dying too.
 In other words, hating Jews was normal."

 Horn discusses the attacks on Hasidic Jews before the onset of the COVID-19 pandemic, writing that she was shocked that almost every article about the attacks also said something derogatory about the community in the process.
 To Horn, this is signaling to the public that these people had it coming to them.

 Horn then turns inward to the Jewish community.
 She asks why Jews cling to the apocryphal legend that immigration agents changed the names of Jews at Ellis Island, which was disproven by historian Kirsten Fermaglich.
 According to Horn, if Jews told the truth about American antisemitism, they would look like fools, coming to a land they thought promised the American Dream, but where they couldn't get hired with a last name like Rosenberg.
 Therefore, it would prove that America was not different in the prejudice, discrimination and violence that Jews faced.